Central Avenue Line (Maryland): History

 On September 10, 2020, as part of WMATA's FY2022 budget, WMATA proposed to eliminate the C29 segment between Pointer Ridge and Bowie State University on Saturday.
 This was due to low federal funds and proposing to eliminate all route C28 service.

-Later on February 20, 2021, as part of WMATA's revised FY2022 budget during the first half, WMATA proposed to extend route C26 to Bowie Park & Ride via Bowie Gateway Center along the C28 and C29 routing along Pittsfield Lane, Mitchellville Road, Peach Walker Drive, Mount Oak Drive, Nottinghill Drive, and Northview Drive during the weekday peak hours to partially replace the B29 and C28.
-WMATA also proposed to restore Saturday C29 service to Bowie.
-However, in the second half, service to Bowie would be eliminated on the C26 and C29.
+Later on February 20, 2021, during WMATA's FY2022 budget crisis, WMATA proposed to extend route C26 to Bowie Park & Ride via Bowie Gateway Center along the C28 and C29 routing along Pittsfield Lane, Mitchellville Road, Peach Walker Drive, Mount Oak Drive, Nottinghill Drive, and Northview Drive during the day to partially replace the B29 and C28.
+WMATA also proposed to restore Saturday C29 service to Bowie beginning in July 2021.
+However beginning in January 2022, service to Bowie would be eliminated on the C26 and C29.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 On June 6, 2021, all route C26 service was extended to Bowie Park & Ride via Pointer Ridge, Bowie Health Center, and Bowie Gateway Center via the C28 and C29 routing to partially replace the B29 and C28.
 All route C29 service to Bowie was also restored on the same day.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays with Routes C21, C22, and C26 being suspended beginning on January 10, 2022.
+Route C29 would operate in its place.
+Routes C21, C22, and C26 resumed service when WMATA resumed its weekday service on February 7, 2022.

-On June 25, 2023, all C21 and C22 trips was extended to Collington Center.
+On June 25, 2023, all C22 trips was extended to Collington Center.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all C21, C22, and C26 service and replace it with Route C29.
+Route C29 would operate its full route during the weekdays, have Saturday service end at Pointer Ridge, and eliminate all Sunday service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.